microsoft/mcsa-observability/README.md

 ## Visualization

-In this section, you will see how the Grafana dashboard displays availability metrics over a given timeframe for each queried resource type.
+In this section, you will see how the Grafana dashboard displays availability metrics over a given time frame for each queried resource type.

 ![Solution Visualization](Images/visualization.png)